Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Introduction

 Augmenting multi-level modeling with real-time collaboration capabilities enables teamwork between stakeholders acting (i) at different levels of abstraction, or (ii) at different levels of decision making.
 Typical examples include (i) changing a modeling language during operation to incorporate language elements required by the technical stakeholders \citep{izquierdo2016collaboro}; and (ii) restricting values of attributes at higher levels of decision making and enforcing these values through the notion of potency \citep{van2014multi}.
+However, current collaboration frameworks are limited to two-level modeling architectures and no sound practices exist to engage in real-time collaborative multi-level modeling among distributed stakeholders~\cite{david2021collaborative,franzago2018collaborative}.

-The main \textbf{contribution} of our work is a novel real-time collaborative multi-level modeling framework, called \lowkey{}\footnote{\url{https://github.com/geodes-sms/lowkey}}.
+\paragraph{Contributions.} The main contribution of our work is a novel real-time collaborative multi-level modeling framework, called \lowkey{}\footnote{\url{https://github.com/geodes-sms/lowkey}}.
 The framework supports a wide range of modeling scenarios across an arbitrary number of modeling and linguistic meta-levels.
 We achieve this flexibility by separating the linguistic metamodel(s) from the physical metamodel.
 In this setting, domain-specific models always conform to their linguistic metamodels, and they both (models and metamodels) conform to the uniform physical metamodel provided by the framework.
-Real-time synchronization between collaborating stakeholders is achieved by persisting the physical metamodel in CRDTs that ensure the consistency of domain-specific models in a domain-agnostic fashion.
+Real-time synchronization between collaborating stakeholders is achieved by persisting the physical metamodel in CRDT that ensure the consistency of domain-specific models in a domain-agnostic fashion.
 This makes \lowkey{} especially suitable for supporting approaches such as multi-view modeling \citep{reineke2014basic}.
 Furthermore, \lowkey{} subsumes traditional modeling frameworks, such as UML \citep{fowler2004uml} and EMF \citep{steinberg2008emf}, offering a promising integration potential with existing model editors.

+\paragraph{Structure.} The rest of this paper is structured as follows.
+First, in \secref{sec:case}, we provide an example to illustrate the concepts throughout the paper.
+In \secref{sec:background}, we give an overview of the background of our work, and review the related work.
+In \secref{sec:framework}, we present \lowkey{}, our framework for real-time collaborative modeling.
+In \secref{sec:elaboration}, we demonstrate the feasibility of the framework by applying it on the case study.
+In \secref{sec:discussion}, we discuss the lessons learned and compare \lowkey{} with similar frameworks.
+Finally, in \secref{sec:conclusions}, we draw the conclusions.